 Five Types of Regression Testing in CI/CD

 There are five different techniques of Regression Testing based on the nature of changes made in the software or bugs repaired (or reversely the intention of the testing).
+They are as follows:

 1. SELECTIVE REGRESSION TESTING

-As the name suggests, this type of regression testing involves execution of only selected test cases from test suite when there is a change in the code.
-There is no need for running the complete test.
+As the name suggests, this type of regression testing involves the execution of only selected test cases from the test suite when there is a change in the code.
+There is no need to run the complete test.
+Some of the benefits of Selective Regression Testing are:

-1. Faster to test and check the outcome of the code
+● Faster to test and check the outcome of the code

-2. Compare the effect of both previous code and changed code
+● Compare the effect of both previous code and changed code

 2. PARTIAL REGRESSION TESTING

-This type of regression testing involves the selection of certain related part that could have been affected by any changes in the code.
-Partial Regression Testing involves adding new parameters to the existing system to determine if system is working as usual after making modifications.
+This type of regression testing involves the selection of certain related parts that could have been affected by any recent changes in the code.
+Partial Regression Testing involves adding new parameters to the existing system to determine if the system is working as usual after making modifications.
+Some of the benefits of Partial Regression testing are:

-1. Easy to detect critical bugs in the current code
+● Easy to detect critical bugs in the current code

-2. Quick to perform and less time-consuming
+● Quick to perform and less time-consuming

 3. COMPLETE REGRESSION TESTING

 Complete regression testing involves the examination of the entire application.
-It is used when QA testers want to perform a 100% coverage of test cases.
+It is used when QA teams want to perform a 100% coverage of test cases.
 This regression testing is usually used in cases where the project owner doesn’t want to make big or more changes during the testing.
+Some of the benefits of Complete Regression testing are:

-1. 100% coverage of test-scenarios and test-cases
+● 100% coverage of test scenarios and test cases

-2. Zero bugs get introduced in the application
+● Zero bugs get introduced in the application

 4. PROGRESSIVE REGRESSION TESTING

-Progressive regression testing comes into the picture when any project requirements are changed, or any new build is deployed.
+Progressive regression testing comes into the picture when any project requirements are changed or any new build is deployed.
 The new test scenarios are created based on the needs.
 Testers can execute the newly added test scenarios without touching the current application features.

-Benefits of Progressive Regression testing are:
+● The benefits of Progressive Regression testing are:

-2. Reduced cost and time to test
+● Reduced cost and time to test

 5. CORRECTIVE REGRESSION TESTING

 Corrective regression testing is done when existing test cases are used to rapidly check for a tool and find out if there are some abnormalities.
 This regression testing is conducted on current test cases that involve no code changes.
+The benefits of Corrective Regression testing are:

-2. Can be carried out repeatedly
+● Can be carried out repeatedly

-Why to automate Regression Testing ?
+Why automate Regression Testing?

 1. Enhanced Productivity